“I was wishing that I came of a more honourable lineage.” – Prince Caspian: Chronicles of Narnia

 It was the late 1800s, and Germany’s overcrowded cities were becoming a problem.
 When things got really bad, the second reich solved this problem by turning to two harebrained theories.
 The first was the Nordic theory: that the German race was superior to all others, and should thus inherit the earth.
 The second theory is a geographical one called Lebensraum, or living space.
 It roughly states that a nation must expand, acquiring new land and resources, if it is to live long and prosper.

 With these theories permeating German culture, it’s easy to see how a leader might convince everyone to take over Europe.
 Before carrying out that ambitious plan though, Germany started by flexing their muscles in Namibia.
 In 1904 the second reich let a man named General Lothar von Trotha off the leash, and so he started a race war.
-He took advantage of the outrage among the Herero people over the rape and murder of their women at the hands of German settlers.
+He took advantage of the outrage among the Herero people over the murders at the hands of German settlers.
 When they rose up in rebellion, Von Trotha set his sights on extermination of all Hereros.

 The various Herero settlements eventually convened together in Okahandja, where the majority of Hereros lived.
 [Side note: My host family’s house here in Okahandja overlooks the field where the Herero ‘komando’ is located].
 After a skirmish or two, and playing by typical tribal war rules, the Hereros felt they had made their point and stood down.
 They didn’t realize Von Trotha was playing a whole different game, and were unprepared for the multiple army units shipped down from Germany.
 The German army pushed the survivors into the desert on purpose, hoping they would go there to die.
 A number survived however, and either fled to Botswana or were captured and put into concentration camps.